insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-In the last two years, auto insurance costs have jumped almost 35%, according to BLS’s tracking of urban consumers’ spending.
+The recent easing is welcome news to consumers, who, in the last two years, have seen auto insurance prices jump more than 30%%, according to BLS’s tracking of urban consumers’ spending.

 Chart